 There are a variety of options offered for making payments toward a student’s Student Account.
 Please note:

 - All bills must be paid in U.S. currency.

 - Yale does not accept credit or debit cards for Student Account payments.

-- Payments should not be made to a Student Account that are in excess of the balance due (net of pending financial aid credits).
+- Payments made to a Student Account in excess of the balance due (net of pending financial aid credits) are not allowed on the Student Account.
 Yale reserves the right to return any overpayments.